Alessandra Ambrosio Looks Smoking Hot In Revealing Red Dress

 Ambrosio thrilled her 10 million eager followers with a triple update that showcased the look from various angles.
 The second shot took the focus away from her legs and highlighted some of the interesting details on the torso — and the accessories she chose.

-Ambrosio paired the bright red hue of the dress with dark nail polish, and added a few statement rings to her fingers.
+Ambrosio paired the bright red hue of the dress with dark nail polish and added a few statement rings to her fingers.
 She also rocked a pair of silver statement earrings in a unique shape.
 Her flawless face meant that she kept her makeup simple, going for a barely-there look with the sole pop of color coming from a bright red lip.
 Her brunette locks were slicked back in a style that allowed her face to truly shine.

 Her followers loved the sizzling snaps that highlighted her ensemble, and the post received over 6,700 likes within just 23 minutes.